coap-security/coap-ace-poc-as/README.md

 **Please also see
 [the corrresponding firmware's README file], which explains the whole setup and contains further links.**
+The precise protocol between the Client and the AS id described in the documentation of the web app's `authorizations` module.

 [the corrresponding firmware's README file]: https://gitlab.com/oscore/coap-ace-poc-firmware/-/blob/main/README.md